MurilloGroupMSU/spartan/paper.md

 * allow the narrative/conclusion to guide color choices,
 * choose graph types that don't mislead,

 All of these issues increase in importance in the "Big Data" age.
 Python, through its matplotlib library [@Hunter], provides a powerful tool set for building custom visualizations.
 However, the average user may not be knowledgeable or have the time to code at a lower level that exposes matplotlib's most powerful capablities.

-Although new standards of visual communication have appeared, many of the standard libraries lag these best practices.
-In Python, the standard plotting library matplotlib is based on older practices inherited in part from Matlab.
-Newer libraries, such as seaborn for data science [cite] and interactive packages, such as Altair [cite] and Holoviews [cite], have filled some of the gaps.
+This need has been addressed by libraries, such as seaborn [@Waskom:2021], that provide a higher-level interface to the user while providing extremely rich visualizations.
 However, none of these libraries directly incorporate many of the best practices into the base Matplotlib workflow.
 For example, the sparkline and range frame popularized by Tufte [cite] can be made in matplotlib with effort but is not part of the standard library.